Bimodal Hearing With a Cochlear Implant and a Hearing Aid

 Assessment

-First, your audiologist and clinical team will need to determine if a cochlear implant is an option for your hearing loss.
-If you’d like help finding a cochlear implant audiologist near you, please let us know with the contact form below.
+Your journey begins with an assessment by your audiologist to see if a cochlear implant is an option for your hearing loss.
+If you’d like help finding an audiologist near you, you can use the contact form below.

 Implantation

 If a cochlear implant is the right solution, the next step is implantation.
-This is a safe and routine surgery that takes about an hour or two.
-Your doctor may have you stay at the hospital for a day or two.
+This is a safe and routine surgery that takes about two hours.
 You should be back to your daily routine after a few days.

 Activation

-About four weeks after implantation, the implant can be activated.
-Your cochlear implant audiologist will program the implant for you and show you how to use everything.
-You can keep using your hearing aid together with your implant.
+A few weeks after surgery, your audiologist will activate the implant for you and show you how to use your audio processor.
+You can keep using your hearing aid in your other ear.

 Rehabilitation

 After activation, you will need to learn to understand sounds with your implanted ear.
-Daily listening exercises are very important to help maximize your benefit.
-These rehabilitation exercises can be done together with a hearing professional or at home.
+Daily listening exercises are crucial to maximizing your benefit from the cochlear implant.

-At MED-EL, we’ve been connecting families with life-changing hearing implants for more than 30 years so we understand that hearing loss can be difficult for you and your whole family.
-That’s why we’ve always been driven by one thing: A passion to help people with hearing loss.
+At MED-EL, we’ve been connecting people with life-changing hearing implants for over 35 years, so we understand that hearing loss can be difficult for you and your whole family.
+That’s why we’ve always been driven by one thing: a passion to help people with hearing loss.

 Our dedicated support network and local care specialists ensure our recipients are always well cared for.
 And when we create new technology, we make sure it’s compatible with earlier implants so that everyone can benefit.
 With MED-EL, our recipients know they can always count on us for a lifetime of better hearing.